composer/composer/doc/04-schema.md

     "require" : {
         "php" : "^5.5 || ^7.0",
         "ext-mbstring": "*"
-    },
-    "suggest" : {
-        "ext-XCache": "Opcode cache to improve performance"
     }
 }
 ```

-> **Note:** It is important to list PHP extensions your project uses,
+> **Note:** It is important to list PHP extensions your project requires.
-> especially when your project targeted at wider audience.
-Not all PHP
-> installations are created equal: some may miss extensions you may consider
+> Not all PHP installations are created equal: some may miss extensions you
-> as standard (such as `ext-mysqli` which is not installed by default in
+> may consider as standard (such as `ext-mysqli` which is not installed by
-> Fedora/CentOS minimal installation systems).
-Failure to list used PHP
+> default in Fedora/CentOS minimal installation systems).
+Failure to list
-> extension may lead to bad user experience: composer will install your
+> required PHP extensions may lead to a bad user experience: Composer will
-> project without any errors just for your project to fail at run-time.
+> install your package without any errors but it will then fail at run-time.
-> `composer show --platform` command lists all PHP extensions available on
+> The `composer show --platform` command lists all PHP extensions available on
 > your system.
-You may use it to help you to compile the list of extensions to
+You may use it to help you compile the list of extensions you
-> be included in composer.json.
-Alternatively you may use third party tools
+> use and require.
+Alternatively you may use third party tools to analyze
-> to analyze your project for the list of extensions used.
+> your project for the list of extensions used.

 #### require